SpEL

 Yet another great use-case is automatically configuring the timezone of a

 container using the timezone of the user.
-When a user starts an application,
+When a user starts an app,

 ShinyProxy retrieves the timezone of the user from their browser and store this